 The QuEST (Quality Evidence for Health System Transformation) Network was implemented in 2020, and seeks to build the evidence base to support the transformation to high-quality health systems by improving measurement, testing solutions, and creating generalizable knowledge in partnership with researchers and change makers.
 The network works to accomplish this mission by producing and sharing rigorous and policy-driven research, generating global public goods, expanding global interest in funding for innovative, large-scale health system quality research, translating research and promoting evidence-based policies, and mentoring the next generation of health system scientists.
 In 2021 The Future of Health and Economic Resiliency in Africa (FHERA) was established in collaboration with The Lancet, and is co-chaired by Muhammad Ali Pate, Professor of the Practice of Public Health Leadership in GHP and Minister Prof. Awa Coll Seck, Minister of State in the Presidency Senegal.
 Core panel membership comprises key leaders, academics, policymakers, and practitioners from African and global institutions.
 The Initiative is a multi-stakeholder, multisector platform of panel members, positioned at the intersection of policy, research and scholarship, and actions for impact on the African continent.
 It aims to contribute towards the emergence of a better future for health and economic resiliency in Africa, based on experiences before and during the COVID-19 pandemic.

 GHP today continues to maintain strong partnerships with the FXB Center on Health and Human Rights and the Harvard Center for Population and Development Studies, and is home to the Takemi Program on International Health, the International Health Systems Program, and the Harvard Humanitarian Initiative.
 Of particular note are the department’s regional initiatives, the China Health Partnership, the India Health Partnership, and the Africa Health Partnership, which allow special emphasis on some of the world’s regions that face particular public health challenges and that have shown innovations in addressing these challenges.
-The department’s major research areas include social and economic development, women and child health, health policy prevention, infectious and chronic diseases, health equity and human rights, design and financing health care systems, program evaluation, decision sciences, health economics, and nutrition and global health.
+The department’s major research areas include social and economic development, health policy, and demography.
+Areas of focus include design and financing health care systems, program evaluation, decision sciences, health economics, women’s and children’s health, prevention and control of infectious and chronic diseases, global nutritional epidemiology and practice, environmental change and health, health equity and human rights, and humanitarian crisis and disaster response.

 After six decades, the contributions the department has made to global health are significant and continue to grow and evolve.